-A law enforcement investigation identified a former solicitor who stole more than AUD1 million from individuals, businesses and financial institutions as part of an elaborate mortgage refinancing fraud.
-The offender’s financial crimes may have been motivated by his long-term gambling addiction.
+Information submitted from banks and casinos helped AUSTRAC identify a former solicitor who stole more than A$1 million from individuals, businesses and financial institutions as part of an elaborate mortgage refinancing fraud.

-- High-volume account activity involving domestic transfers of up to AUD500,000
+- High-volume account activity involving domestic transfers of up to A$500,000.

-- Depositing cheques of up to AUD500,000 in personal accounts and requests for special priority clearance
+- Depositing cheques of up to A$500,000 in personal accounts and requesting priority clearance.

 - Requests for loan settlement cheques issued under multiple false names.

-- Repeated ATM withdrawals upon cheque clearance, until the bank account reflected a zero balance
+- Repeated ATM withdrawals once a cheque is cleared, until the bank account has a zero balance.

-- Operation of bank accounts in multiple Australian states
+- Having bank accounts in multiple Australian states.

-Transaction reports submitted by the reporting entities were analysed by AUSTRAC and referred to law enforcement for further investigation.
+AUSTRAC analysed the reports submitted by the banks and casinos and referred them to law enforcement for further investigation.